Call of the Night: Reception

 By June 2025, the manga had over 5.3 million copies in circulation.

 Accolades

 In 2020, the Call of the Night manga was nominated for the sixth Next Manga Awards and placed seventh out of the 50 nominees with 15,134 votes.
 The series ranked eighth on the "Nationwide Bookstore Employees' Recommended Comics of 2021" by the Honya Club website.
 In 2023, the series won the 68th Shogakukan Manga Award in the shōnen category, along with Ao no Orchestra.

 The anime adaptation was nominated at the 7th Crunchyroll Anime Awards in three categories: Best New Series, Best Romance, and Best Ending Sequence ("Yofukashi no Uta" by Creepy Nuts).
+The second season's opening theme "Mirage" by Creepy Nuts was nominated for Best Opening Sequence at the 10th edition in 2026.

 Critical reception

 In Anime News Networks Summer 2022 preview guide, contributors generally responded positively to the series, praising the narrative, unique take on the common trope of vampires, and high production value, comparing it favorably to the Monogatari series, which series co-director Tomoyuki Itamura had previously worked on at Shaft.